-- A hierarchical framework to provide a taxonomy of research problems for collaborative AI systems.
-Solutions to problems at any level can build on techniques and solutions developed at lower levels.
-The framework is proposed as a research roadmap, grouping related challenges into subcategories according to the information that is processed and the nature of the interaction.
-This facilitates formulation and comparative evaluation of competing techniques. - 2.
-An understanding how the question of a common ground and shared representations relates to different types of interaction and what are key directions that we need to explore to facilitate our vision of human centric AI.
-In particular, we emphasize the role that the concept of narrative, leveraging recent advances in NLP and self-supervised multimodal representation learning can play across the WPs. - 3.
+- 2. An understanding how the question of a common ground and shared representations relates to different types of interaction and what are key directions that we need to explore to facilitate our vision of human centric Al. In particular, we emphasize the role that the concept of narrative, leveraging recent advances in NLP and selfsupervised multimodal representation learning can play across the WPs. - 3.
 An extension of the concept of trustworthy and explainable AI from a definition focused on technical aspects to a user-oriented approach that emphasizes systems that act and interact in a way that people and the society feel comfortable trusting and using. - 4.
 The insight that we need to work on a research methodology and infrastructure that brings together the different cultures of the discipline involved.
 This includes a definition of evaluation standards and experimental methodologies as well as the creation of data sets and tools.

-Within the individual WP research agendas, the adaptations focus on incorporating new developments in the respective fields and synchronising with the overall crosscutting adaptations outlined above.
+Within the individual WP research agendas the adaptations focus on incorporating new developments in the respective fields and synchronising with the overall crosscutting adaptations outlined above.